Skip to main navigation Skip to main content

 Notice of Revisions to Dental Administrative Regulations

 Kentucky's regulatory agencies are required by law to update their administrative regulations at least every seven years.
-The Board of Dentistry's most recent regulatory actions are as follows:
+The Board of Dentistry's most recent regulatory action involves 201 KAR 8:533REG (proposed revision filed Jan.
+2024).
+This regulation covers the various licensing processes for dentists in Kentucky, including qualifications for initial licensure as well as license renewal and reinstatement.
+The proposed revisions will mostly affect new applicants, not existing licensees.

 Mandatory e-Prescribing of Controlled Substances in Effect